ApryseSDK/pdftron-flutter/README.md

 ```

 ### flattenAnnotations
-To flatten the forms and (optionally) annotations in the current document.
+Flatten the forms and (optionally) annotations in the current document.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-formsOnly | bool | If true, only forms will be flattened; Otherwise, all annotations would be flattened.
+formsOnly | bool | Defines whether only forms are flattened.
+If false, all annotations will be flattened.

 Return a Future.